-Over the last 2 years, Donald Trump has made maybe the biggest impact on international students who are considering or planning to go to US for graduate school.
+Over the last 2 years, Donald Trump has made maybe the biggest impact on international students who are considering or planning to go to the US for graduate school.

-I’m a little out-of-date with 1980s or 2000s, but I will say a full-time two-year MBA program at a top 20 US business schools still offer unparalleled career opportunities and richest learning experience for aspiring bankers, consultants and entrepreneurs.
+I’m a little out-of-date with the 1980s or 2000s, but I will say a full-time two-year MBA program at a top 20 US business schools still offer unparalleled career opportunities and richest learning experience for aspiring bankers, consultants and entrepreneurs.

 6. According to you, is a regular MBA from a top-10 B-School worth the $100,000 price tag?
 How should applicants go about funding/financing the MBA?

 I will say it costs $200,000, but funding is easy.
 Once you get the offer letter, plenty of online lenders and 3rd party financing providers are available to arrange funding together with the school and everything was done online for me.
 It took me like an hour or two, and it’s nothing compared to the number of hours I spent on preparing my MBA applications.

 7. What are your personal thoughts on MBA rankings?
 How should the applicants use rankings?
 How much importance should an applicant give to the numerous MBA rankings that get published annually?

 Rankings of MBA/business school is like Rankings of restaurants, it generally works that the global top 20 business schools are better than the No.50-100, but within the top 20, it’s about matching what the school offers and what the candidate values in his or her MBA experience.